When to use tags, Topics, and empty inboxes

 Overview

 Prior to using Front you probably used folders to organize conversations in Outlook, or labels to organize in Gmail.
-Now that you're in Front, your team can use tags and empty inboxes for your organizational needs!
+Now that you're in Front, your team has three tools for your organizational needs: tags, Topics, and empty inboxes.

 Using tags